Abdulmuhaiminnnn/Modern-Ecommerce-Platforms/README.md

 # Modern-Ecommerce-Platforms
 Design and Develop Modern Ecommerce Plafform
 # Project Overview
-The project is about developing an E-Commerce Website for Maximan, a bakery shop.
+- The project is about developing an E-Commerce Website for Maximan, a bakery shop.
 This platform will allow Maximan customers to browse, and buy bakery online, enhancing their shopping experience.

 ![Digram img](img/1.png)
 # Plugin
-PDF Invoices & Packing Slips for WooCommerce WooCommerce
+- PDF Invoices & Packing Slips for WooCommerce
+- WooCommerce
+# Theme
+- Cake Shop BakeryVersion: 1.9
+By TheMagnifico52

+# BPMN Diagram
 ![Digram img](img/d1.png)

 - Customers come to buy products.
 Then choose the products that they want.